iMuhammad-pk/Minesweeper-2.0/README.md

 ->Since it is an open source project so cpp files will be included in order to see how the game works.

--> If you need to compile this cpp files make sure you have SFML setup and images and fonts address/path is correctly configured in the code
+-> If you need to compile these cpp files make sure you have SFML setup and images and fonts address/path is correctly configured in the code